 This web page shows only a small excerpt of our Burnebey research.
-Another 334 words (24 lines of text) covering the years 1429 and 1600 are included under the topic Early Burnebey History in all our PDF Extended History products and printed products wherever possible.
+Another 101 words (7 lines of text) covering the years 1429, 1600, 1700 and 1703 are included under the topic Early Burnebey History in all our PDF Extended History products and printed products wherever possible.

 Burnebey Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Burnebey are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Burnebey include: Burnaby, Burnby, Bernaby, Burneby and others.

 Early Notables of the Burnebey family (pre 1700)

 Migration of the Burnebey family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Burnebey or a variant listed above: Carew Burnaby who settled in New England in 1759; and many settled in Canada and gave their name to Burnaby, B.C.